Experienced Los Angeles Theft Attorney at Your Service

-In both cases, the convicted individuals also face restitution to the victim for the value of his or her car.
-In addition, if the value of the car exceeds certain limits, the convicted individuals may also spend additional time in prison.
+In both cases, the convicted individuals also face restitution to the victim for the value of their car.
+In addition, if the vehicle’s value exceeds certain limits, the convicted individuals may also spend additional time in a Los Angeles County Jail.

 Penalties for car theft can be more severe if the defendant has a prior conviction for car theft, robbery, or burglary.

 If you have been accused of car theft in Los Angeles, it is crucial to speak with an experienced criminal defense lawyer as soon as possible.
 A theft conviction can lead to jail time, significant fines, and a criminal record that will follow you for the rest of your life.
 Don’t try to handle this situation on your own – contact experienced theft lawyers today.